PinkInk/upylib/rfb/README.md

 svr.serve()
 ```

-Overridding RfbSession.update() is useful for animations, but can be freely
+Overridding `RfbSession.update()` is useful for animations, but can be freely
 mixed with sending server messages in response to events (client messages).

 Client messages can be responded to by attaching methods to the session
-class for example 'ClientPointerEvent(self, buttons, x, y)' will receive the state
+class for example `ClientPointerEvent(self, buttons, x, y)` will receive the state
 of buttons, and pointer co-ordinates, of the mouse whilst the RFB Client window
 is in focus.